 Note: If you’re using a Square Stand to connect your compatible USB cash drawers, just insert the USB plug directly into the hub of the Stand – your hardware will automatically connect.
 Just make sure you’re signed in to the Restaurants app with a device code.

-With the exception of the Square contactless + chip and PIN card reader, which connects through the Restaurants app, all other Bluetooth devices will need to be connected through your iPad settings.
+With the exception of the Square contactless + chip card reader, which connects through the Restaurants app, all other Bluetooth devices will need to be connected through your iPad settings.
 Read more about setting up hardware with your iPad.

 You can purchase the Square Stand from the Square Shop.
 Once you have your Square Stand, just insert your iPad and start taking payments.
 The Square Stand includes a USB hardware hub with three USB ports to directly connect the contactless + chip and PIN card reader and dock, a supported receipt printer, cash drawer and barcode scanner.